egiden/django-contact-us-tools/docs/source/usage.rst

 Example Setup
 -------------

 #.
-If not using a pre-existing app in your project to handle your website's 'contact us' functionality, create a new app and add it to your ``INSTALLED_APPS`` setting:
+If not using a pre-existing app in your project to handle your website's 'contact us' functionality, create a new app and add it to your :setting:`INSTALLED_APPS` setting:

    .. code-block:: console